JSP Action Tags

 Explanation of the code:

-Code Line 10: Here we are defining element, which dynamically generated as XML, and its name will be GuruXMLElement
+Code Line 10: Here we are defining an element, which is dynamically generated as XML, and its name will be GuruXMLElement.

-Code Line 11-13: Here we are defining an attribute which will XML attribute of the dynamically generated XML.
+Code Line 11-13: Here we are defining an attribute, which will be an XML attribute of the dynamically generated XML.

-Code Line 14: Here we have body action where we are writing the XML body which will be generated in dynamically XML.
+Code Line 14: Here we have the body action, where we are writing the XML body, which will be generated dynamically.

 When you execute the above code, you get the following output: